Lore9994/CroceBoglioSE2/RASD/rasd.md

 ##### Description of the given problem
 We will project and implement PowerEnjoy, a digital management system for a car-sharing service in the city of Milan, that exclusively employs electric cars and allow clients to use them.
-Clients will interact with the system by a dedicated web service.
+Clients will interact with the system by a dedicated web service or mobile app.
 The system will include all the basic functions of a car-sharing service plus some extra features.
 The service will allows registered client to search and reserve a car using GPS position or a specific address.
 The main purposes of the new system are:
+- Offer a better service to the clients.
 - Be more efficient and reliable than the previous system.
-- Offer a better service to the clients.

 ##### Actual system